 Joanna’s award-winning satirical horror short and directorial debut Imagine a World (2019) premiered at Toronto After Dark Film Festival on October 20, 2019.
-Imagine a World also screened at at Mórbido Film Fest in Mexico City and Nightmares Film Festival in Columbus, Ohio where it won the award for ‘Best Director’ in the shorts category.
+Imagine a World also screened at Mórbido Film Fest in Mexico City and Nightmares Film Festival in Columbus, Ohio where it won the award for ‘Best Director, Short’.

 Formerly a comic book critic for the Toronto Standard, Joanna has a varied history with storytelling.
 She has produced numerous branded videos, both animated and live-action.
 Her branded documentary short Girls Helping Girls screened at Carnegie Hall in New York City for the 2017 Gabby Awards.

 When she’s not writing stories, Joanna manages The CS Film Hub, an initiative she developed for Ryerson University that funds and supports student filmmakers’ projects.
 Joanna is also director of The Chang Film Festival, an alumni film festival at Ryerson University.

 Joanna is a grant recipient of the 2018 Nick Mirkopoulos Canadian Content Initiative (Cinespace Film Studios).